 Summer vacations are over, and children who did not receive access to enriching learning opportunities are falling behind those children who did.
-These skills can’t be regained once they begin their school year and this effect is only repeated year after year -adding to the already existing educational disparities among individuals of different socioeconomic groups, which can be observed as early as 18 months of age.
+These skills can’t be regained once they begin the school year and this effect is only repeated year after year -adding to the already existing educational disparities among individuals of different socioeconomic groups, which can be observed as early as 18 months of age.

-There are evident efforts to fix this and most efforts focus on improving K-12 educational systems.
+There are evident efforts to fix this and most of them focus on improving K-12 educational systems.
 However, kids only spend around 20% of their time inside their classrooms, so a broader range of solutions is required.

 A study was published last year regarding an intervention designed to support kid’s language skills.
 This intervention aimed at sparking parent-child interactions in places that families are naturally likely to visit, like the supermarket.
-They posted signs with “question for your child” in grocery stores serving low and middle socioeconomic neighborhoods that aimed to encourage dialogues between children and their caregivers.
-These signs prompted more and higher quality talk between adults and children under the age of 8 years old.
+They posted signs with a “question for your child” in grocery stores serving low and middle socioeconomic neighborhoods.
+This signs aimed to encourage dialogues between children and their caregivers, and they prompted more and higher quality talk between adults and children under the age of 8 years old.
 In front of the milk section for example, you might see, “I come from a cow.
-Can you find something else that comes from a cow?”
-Researchers tested how these signs affected the interactions – the results?
-Both the amount and the quality of the conversations between adults and children increased significantly –three times more!
+Can you find something else that comes from a cow?”.
+Researchers tested how these signs affected the interactions.
+The results?
+Both the amount and the quality of the conversations between adults and children increased significantly –by three times more!
 Continue reading →

-What characterizes play and makes it so special?
-Play is fun – babies giggle contagiously over peekaboo, kids enjoy playing hide and seek.
-Play is voluntary – it is something that we naturally enjoy doing and is not instructed to us.
-Play has a special structure, it has a pattern of repetition and variation.
-Family therapist Lawrence J. Cohen uses peekaboo as an example of this in his book Playful Parenting; during peekaboo, the baby can lose the connection and regain it.
-You can actually experiment with the time it takes to say peekaboo, from half a second, to two or three.
+Play is fun: babies giggle contagiously over Peek-a-boo or they enjoy playing hide and seek.
+Play is voluntary: it is something that we naturally enjoy doing and is not instructed to us.
+Play has a special structure: it has a pattern of repetition and variation.
+Family therapist Lawrence J. Cohen uses Peek-a-boo as an example of this in his book Playful Parenting; during Peek-a-boo, the baby can lose the connection and regain it.
+You can actually experiment with the time it takes to say Peek-a-boo, from half a second to two or three.
 You can find exactly the length of time that brings the most giggles.
-Too short and there is no mystery, too long and it gets scary –there is the essence of human connection and disconnection and reconnection.
+Too short and there is no mystery, too long and it gets scary –there is the essence of human connection, disconnection and reconnection.
 The gift of play is the way it teaches us to deal with the unexpected.

 Across the globe, people use tools like FaceTime and Skype to connect with family and friends.
 What about our children?
 Do they understand and grow from these on-screen interactions with loved ones?

-“Learning words is an important skill that provides a foundation for children’s ability to achieve academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.
+“Learning words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.

 Do your eyes frequently wander off while playing with your baby?
 If you do, it’s time to put the smartphone or any other distractions away when you are in the playroom.
-Locking eyes with your little one and the toys you are both playing with during playtime can actually benefit his or her cognitive development a lot, specifically his or her attention span.
+Locking eyes with your little one and the toys you are both playing with during playtime can actually benefit a lot his cognitive development, specifically his attention span.
 Sustained attention is important because it’s a strong indicator of future success in areas such as language acquisition, problem-solving, and other key cognitive milestones.

 1. Prenatal influences: Of all environmental influences on a child’s intelligence, prenatal experience is perhaps the most potent.
-A mother’s health, nutrition, environmental exposure, and emotional well-being all influence the development of a fetal brain.
-High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on both the developing neurons and altering the course of pregnancy.
-If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain stress levels down.
+A mother’s health, nutrition, environmental exposure, and emotional well-being influence the development of a fetal brain.
+High levels of stress hormones negatively interfere with optimal brain development by acting directly and indirectly on the developing neurons and altering the course of pregnancy.
+If you are pregnant or know someone who is pregnant, suggest a simpler schedule, regular exercise, and the use of relaxation or other methods to maintain low stress levels.
 Continue reading →

-If you have been paying close attention to your baby, you have probably noticed that before he can even talk he has been trying to communicate with you.
-Crying, pointing, smiling and laughing are all forms of communication and although at first it can be a guessing game, with time and effort you can identify what your little one means to say.
+If you have been paying close attention to your baby, you have probably noticed that before she can even talk, she has been trying to communicate with you.
+Crying, pointing, smiling, and laughing are all forms of communication and, although at first it can be a guessing game, with time and effort you can identify what your little one means.

-If you wish to understand your baby’s needs and desires with greater ease you could try a personalized version of baby sign language.
+If you wish to better understand your baby’s needs and desires, you could try a personalized version of baby sign language.

 What is baby sign language?

-Complementing language with gestures and signing might diminish the frustration experienced by children who know what they want but still do not have the verbal skills to express themselves.
+Complementing language with gestures and signing might diminish the frustration experienced by children who know what they want, but still do not have the verbal skills to express themselves.
 Signing with babies is a promising and interesting field for research.
-Preliminary findings have identified that perhaps being attuned to their little one’s gestures motivates parents to be more mindful of their baby’s unique forms of communication leading to a decrease in miscommunication and therefore supports a healthy attachment.
+Preliminary findings have identified that being attuned to their little one’s gestures motivates parents to be more mindful of their baby’s unique forms of communication, leading to a decrease in miscommunication and, therefore, supports a healthy attachment.

 We are used to reading different studies and articles on the best way to parent a child.
 However, there is actually very little evidence that suggests that a particular parenting style is optimal.
 So, what is the the key to enhance a child’s chances for success?

-The experiences in the first two years of life have the power to alter a child’s future.
+The experiences during the first two years of life have the power to alter a child’s future.
 This window of opportunity is critical.
 There are several things that can be done to enhance a child’s chances for success –high quality education, motivating teachers, opportunities, access to good mental health services, etc.

-A parenting strategy is not going to define a child’s future.
-Rather, learning about your baby’s psychological development has the potential to improve parenting skills.
-The key is reaching a higher audience so parents all over the world can engage in effective quality interactions.
+A parenting strategy is not going to define a kid’s future.
+But learning about your baby’s psychological development will help you improve your parenting skills.
+The key is to reach a higher audience so parents all over the world can engage in effective quality interactions.
 Media technology is an effective way to deliver information on a grand scale and greatly intervene in people’s lives.
 Continue reading →